Skip to Content

 Is your benefits broker on your side?
 CAA broker transparency rules will help employers

 A recent law change will provide employers with new information to assess the value they’re getting from their benefits broker or advisor.
-Here’s what you need to know.
+Here’s what you need to know about broker transparency.

 CAA broker transparency provision requires disclosure to plan sponsors